 The notification form

-Each student in NST Part II Biological and Biomedical Sciences (BBS) is individually responsible for presenting a form to the Course Organiser of the subject in which they wish to do a dissertation.
-This needs to be signed by the supervisor and their Director of Studies and submitted by the Division of the Michaelmas term.
+Each student in NST Part II Biological and Biomedical Sciences (BBS) is individually responsible for submitting their Dissertation Notification of Title form to their Course Organiser by the Division of the Michaelmas term.
+This needs to be signed by the supervisor and the Course Organiser of the subject in which they wish to do their dissertation.

 Payment for supervision

 The Senior Tutors' Committee have indicated the importance of Colleges continuing to receive reports on the progress of students in their third and/or final years of study.
 Such reports are essential for monitoring the progress and wellbeing of those students and also for use in any appeals that may be made to the Applications Committee.
 There are already arrangements for project supervision in some subjects, such as Engineering and certain of the Arts and Humanities.
 It is not intended to change these existing arrangements.
 There are certain science subjects in which dissertation and project work is supervised within the department and for which, currently, no report is issued to the Colleges.
 The Committee have agreed that, in these subjects, Colleges will pay for a nominal one hour of supervision, in a group of one, for a report on the dissertation or project work of students.
 Such reports should be submitted through CamCORS to the Colleges and payment will be approved in the normal way.
 For NST II BBS the Committee have agreed to pay for up to four supervisions for the dissertation element.

 1. Supervising the PhD: a guide to success by Sara Delamont, Paul Atkinson and Odette Parry (1997) (The Society for Research into Higher Education and Open University Press, Buckingham).